Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Reconfigurable RSP Architecture

 \section{Reconfigurable RSP Architecture}

-This section discusses the mapping of the RSP algorithms for the estimation of range, azimuth and Doppler velocity of multiple targets discussed in the previous section on the proposed reconfigurable architecture realized on PL.
-At the end of the section, we present the complete integrated architecture and demonstration via a suitable GUI.
+This section discusses the mapping of the RSP algorithms on the proposed reconfigurable architecture realized on PL. {At the end of the section, we present the complete integrated ISAC architecture with RSP demonstration via a suitable GUI.}